wilsonjord/stocky/README.md

 # Stocky

-Stocky is a library to help construct and testing stock trading stratigies (backtesting).
+Stocky is a library to help construct and testing stock trading strategies (backtesting).

 # Installation